omeyenburg/sorting/README.md

 - Radix Sort
 - Bogo Sort

-## Measurments
+### Measurments

 These values are measured in the interface.
-Note that time and memory may vary from correct values due to measurement effort and system/computer.
+Note that time and memory may vary from correct values due to measurement effort and the system/computer.

 - Time (in Seconds)
 - Memory (in Kilobytes)